samharre/trivia-api/backend/README.md

 ### Getting Started

-- [Base URL]: At present moment, Trivia app can just be run locally using the default `http://127.0.0.1:5000`.
+- Base URL: At present Trivia app can just be run locally using the default `http://127.0.0.1:5000`.

 ### Error Handling